moves-rwth/stormpy/doc/source/doc/exploration.rst

     State 11 has observation id 0
     State 12 has observation id 2
     State 13 has observation id 2
-    State 14 has observation id 4
-    State 15 has observation id 5
+    State 14 has observation id 5

 Sorting states